testcontainers/testcontainers-native/README.md

   accessing container logs, etc.
 - Minimum HTTP client wrapper to simplify requests and assertions
 - [Testcontainers for Go](https://golang.testcontainers.org/) under the hood
-- Wrappers for native C types to minimize Golang conversion code on user side
+- Wrappers for native C types to minimize Golang conversion code on the user side
 - Support for C and C++ projects.
 A fancy C++ wrapper is coming soon
 - Support for Modules, e.g. the [WireMock module](./modules/wiremock/)